 While the end of the year may see some rain clouds on the horizon, the city is far from dreary.
 Get festive in the months of November to December with Deepavali, Christmas, and New Year celebrations that will light up the city.

 Celebrate Deepavali, the Hindu festival of lights, which illuminates the city with the glow of oil lamps.
-There will be plenty of bazaars set up during the festival, where you can savour Indian delicacies and peruse racks of colourful traditional outfits.
+There are plenty of bazaars set up in Little India during the festival, where you can savour Indian delicacies and peruse racks of colourful traditional outfits.

-For all you party-goers, there’s ZoukOut every December — the epic dance and music festival that features world renowned DJs spinning tunes from dusk to dawn.
-Or head down to the Siloso Beach Party, Singapore’s biggest beach countdown party, on New Year’s Eve and end the year on a high note.
+For all you partygoers, head down to the Siloso Beach Party, Singapore’s biggest beach countdown party, on New Year’s Eve, and end the year on a high note.

 There’s something for every type of traveller no matter the time of year, and the weather conditions are consistent year-round in Singapore—so just look to the many annual happenings when you mark your calendars and plan your trips.